DavidDadd/Dogecoin_Protector/README.md

-# Dogecoin_Protector v2.0.0
+# Dogecoin_Protector v3.0.0
 Secure your crypto assets with our Dogecoin_Protector.
-Activate easily with a Dogecoin donation, generate secure wallet pins, and retrieve them if lost.
-Essential for safe digital transactions.
+Activate easily with a Dogecoin donation, generate secure wallet pins/passphrases, and retrieve them.
+Essential for long term holding cryptocurrency.

 Experience a seamless and secure way to manage your digital currency needs with our Dogecoin_Protector.
-This robust application is designed to offer users a reliable and straightforward solution for creating and retrieving secure pins for cold wallet storage, ensuring your digital assets remain protected.
+This robust application is designed to offer users a reliable and straightforward solution for creating and retrieving pins/passphrases for cold wallet, ensuring your digital assets remain protected.

 # Key Features: